 Led by fife & drum corps, we'll parade through the Financial District of Boston and down to the Waterfront where Griffin’s Wharf once stood.
 We'll follow same route the original Patriots walked to Boston Harbor to destroy the tea!

 8:00pm "Boston Harbor, A Teapot Tonight!"
 (FREE TO THE PUBLIC; TICKET HOLDERS GET GUARANTEED VIEWING)

 Stand side-by-side with the colonists as we line the shores of Boston Harbor.
 We'll "Huzzah!" as the Sons of Liberty storm aboard the Brig Beaver to destroy chest after chest of East India Company Tea.

 1) General admission seating at the historic Old South Meeting House, the center of protest in colonial Boston where the colonists gathered in 1773.

 2) Escorted access in the parade to the harbor.

-3) Special reserved viewing on bleachers with the best sight lines to the action aboard the Brig Beaver at the Boston Tea Party Ships & Museum.
+3) Guaranteed viewing with the best sight lines to the action aboard the Brig Beaver at the Boston Tea Party Ships & Museum.

 The Reenactment sells out every year; however, we usually have a small number of tickets become available the evening of the event.
 We will not know if or how many tickets will be available until December 16th and will announce that information on our Facebook page.
 The following information is the will-call process if we have tickets available.
 Will-call tickets are available for pick-up at Old South Meeting House only.
 All tickets left at will-call must be picked up at Old South Meeting House before 6:15 pm for entry into the event.
 We cannot guarantee admittance for tickets picked up after 6:30 pm.
 Will-call tickets are non-transferable and will only be distributed to the individual who purchased them.
 A member of your group will not be able to claim them for you.